I see your struggle and potential.

-Rachel has been a sacred activist for peacemaking for 30 years.
-In all her work, Rachel seeks to provide a practical and spiritual vision for healing the trauma that causes and results from violence in all its forms, from personal to systemic.
-She has a special passion for ending racism and oppression, supporting human rights, and peacebuilding.
+I have been a shamanic healer, spiritual teacher and sacred activist for peacemaking for 30 years.
+In all my work, I seek to provide a practical and spiritual pathway for healing the trauma that so many of us carry, both personally and collectively.
+I also have a special passion for ending violence and oppression, supporting human rights, and peacebuilding.

 Related and Intersecting Pathways